 |---|---|---|

-getCollection() | astro:content | Fetch all entries in a collection |
+getCollection() | astro:content | Fetch all entries in a build collection |

-getEntry() | astro:content | Fetch single entry by ID |
+getEntry() | astro:content | Fetch one build-collection entry by ID |

-render() | astro:content | Render Markdown/MDX to HTML |
+render() | astro:content | Render Markdown/MDX from build collections |

 reference() | astro:content | Create cross-collection references |

-defineCollection() | astro:content | Define a collection in config |
+defineCollection() | astro:content | Define a build collection |

-glob() | astro/loaders | Load files from directory |
+glob() | astro/loaders | Load files from a directory |

-file() | astro/loaders | Load entries from single file |
+file() | astro/loaders | Load entries from a single file |

 Key Takeaways